-Microsoft explains the steps it'll be taking to improve the Windows Phone MarketplaceAlex Wagner - Deputy Managing Editor, News Desk
+Microsoft explains the steps it'll be taking to improve the Windows Phone MarketplaceAlex Wagner - Editorial Director of News and Content

 Last month Microsoft confirmed that the Windows Phone Marketplace is home to over 80,000 apps, a figure which we've watched the platform steadily cruise to.
 Now the Redmond firm has set its sights on helping to improve the overall quality of the Marketplace by helping developers to keep the quality of their apps high and reduce Microsoft's time spent dealing with apps that violate its policies.
 For example, Microsoft says that lately it's had to deal with complaints of trademark misuse, so it explains to developers ways to avoid those types of issues, such as only using a trademarked name to describe an app's functionality and not to suggest that the app was actually made by the owner of that trademark.